 Whichever program you choose to join, a trip to China can be overwhelming and intimidating to first time travellers.
 While different, China is a beautiful, unique country with a lot to offer foreigners – but planning and preparation is key to a successful time.
 These are the fundamentals of a trip to China (things to know before you go!):

 Wechat is the primary social media & messaging app in China.
-Wechat is a must for those going to China for longer periods of time, since it’ll quickly become a part of your daily life.
+WeChat is a must for those going to China for longer periods of time, since it’ll quickly become a part of your daily life.

-Research specific locations
+3. Research specific locations

 There are a lot of things that make China unique or special compared to other countries, and knowing about them beforehand can help to adjust while you’re there.
-Here is a few of the biggest culture shocks of being in China:
+Here are a few of the biggest culture shocks of being in China:

 I feel like somebody’s watching me

 The best thing you can do is remember it’s never because they want to make you uncomfortable or are being rude – they are most likely just curious, and probably don’t even realize they’re staring.
-Never take it personal, don’t over think it, and you get used to it eventually.
+Never take it personal, don’t overthink it, and you get used to it eventually.

 Hot water anyone?

 Any time you want water that isn’t bottled or labeled for drinking, you need to boil it before you drink it.
-Even when you go out to restaurant, the water is usually served hot.
+Even when you go out to a restaurant, the water is usually served hot.
 You’ll get used to it after being there long enough, but if not you can always buy cold water at a convenience store.

 Look both ways

 Traffic can be a huge culture shock for a lot of first time travellers to China.
 There is a lot of cars, motorbikes, taxis, buses and people, which can make things chaotic.

 Remember when I told you it was the little things that matter?
 This is one of them.
 Nobody in China ever wears shoes in the house, for cultural and also practical reasons.

 Do you have any paper?

 Bigger cities have started to shift to providing toilet paper, so this is most applicable to rural areas, but taking chances is a game I have played and lost dearly (Forbidden City. porta-potty. don’t ask.).
-You can buy little pack of tissue at any connivence store in China, or stalk up before you leave.
+You can buy little pack of tissue at any connivence store in China, or stock up before you leave.

-The best advice I can give for first time travellers to China is to just be gentle with yourself and keep a positive attitude, even if there are moments where you feel uncomfortable or out of your element.
+The best advice I can give for first time travellers to China is to be flexible and keep a positive attitude, even if there are moments where you feel uncomfortable or out of your element.